 Credits and benefits that cannot be discounted

 The Ontario Trillium Benefit (OTB) and its components are benefits that cannot be discounted.
-The OTB is the integration of the payment issuance for three existing programs: the Ontario Sales Tax Credit (OSTC); the Ontario Energy and Property Tax Credit (OEPTC); and the Northern Ontario Energy Credit (NOEC).
+The OTB is the integration of the payment issuance for three former programs: the Ontario Sales Tax Credit (OSTC); the Ontario Energy and Property Tax Credit (OEPTC); and the Northern Ontario Energy Credit (NOEC).

 The Tax Rebate Discounting Act regulates the practice of tax discounting.
 Its purpose is to protect the rights and interests of individuals who use discounting services to get their income tax refunds.

-The T4163 Guide for Discounters outlines important information and procedures relating to the Tax Rebate Discounting Act, which regulates tax discounting.
-When you applied for your discounter code, you certified that you will comply with all the provisions of the Tax Rebate Discounting Act, the Canada Revenue Agency procedures and policies contained in the Guide for Discounters, and the information for discounters Web page.
+This publication is only available on our website.
+The T4163, Guide for Discounters outlines important information and procedures relating to the Tax Rebate Discounting Act, which regulates tax discounting.
+When you applied for your discounter code, you certified that you will comply with all the provisions of the Tax Rebate Discounting Act, the Canada Revenue Agency procedures and policies contained in the Guide for Discounters, and this webpage.
 Therefore, you must read this information at least on a quarterly basis.